Keeper-Security/Commander/README.md

 ```
 The password retrieved is written to standard output.

-In this case, you will be asked for the Keeper master password.
-There are a few ways to provide Commander with the master password.
+In this case, you will be asked for the Keeper Master Password.
+There are a few ways to provide Commander with the Master Password.
 All of these methods make the Keeper Master Password accessible on the filesystem and should be used with caution:

 1. `--password` parameter. i.e. `keeper --user=<Keeper Email> --password=<Keeper Password>`.